mcallaghan/buscarpy/docs/source/auto_examples/plot_example.rst

 your confidence in achieving any arbitrary recall target.
 This package aims to make this stopping criteria easy to use for R users.

 ..
-GENERATED FROM PYTHON SOURCE LINES 26-33
+GENERATED FROM PYTHON SOURCE LINES 26-34

 Data
 ------------------------

 Lets initialise some test data.
-For demonstration purposes, we define the number of documents, and the prevalence of relevant documents.
-Then we simulate a prioritised screening-like process, where we sample documents, where we are `bias` times more likely to select a random relevant document than a random irrelevant document.
+The `generate_data` function takes a number of documents, as well as the  the prevalence of relevant documents, or uses default values, and simulates a prioritised screening-like process, where we sample documents, where we are `bias` times more likely to select a random relevant document than a random irrelevant document.

 ..
-GENERATED FROM PYTHON SOURCE LINES 33-55
+GENERATED FROM PYTHON SOURCE LINES 34-44

 .. code-block:: default